Suzanne Valadon at the Centre Pompidou

 Louvre Couture at the Louvre Museum

-Goodbye Mona Lisa!
-Fashion is stepping into the Louvre for the very first time.
-Throughout the seasons, many creators have chosen this iconic venue for their fashion shows.
-A few years ago, Yves Saint Laurent's creations made a splash in the Galerie Apollon, engaging with some stunning artworks.
-While the connection between fashion and the Louvre isn’t new, it is sure to intensify even more with this exciting new fashion exhibition.
-For 6 months, clothes and accessories will grace the museum halls, bringing us endless joy.
+Goodbye Mona Lisa, fashion is taking over the Louvre for the very first time!
+Throughout the seasons, many designers have chosen this iconic place for their runway shows.
+A few years ago, Yves Saint Laurent's creations were showcased in the heart of the Galerie Apollon, engaging in a dialogue with certain artworks.
+While the connection between fashion and the Louvre is not new, it's set to deepen even more with this exciting new fashion exhibition.
+For six months, garments and accessories will fill the museum's rooms, to our absolute delight!

 Voir cette publication sur Instagram